 Jina leverages the power of deep learning models for its search systems.
 Running deep learning models requires substantial resources and is often slow.
 To speed up development and make processing more efficient for your application, there are some modifications that you can do on top of Jina's Executors.

-Throughout this learning journey, we built search applications for many data types.
-But the quality of search systems heavily relies on the relevance of the use case.
-By now, you have a working application and would like to improve the search quality by making the results more relevant to your use case.
+By now, you have a working application and would like to improve its quality by making the results more relevant to your use case.
 You have already figured out the best deep learning model for your application, and now it's time to make it better!

 You have shown an incredible amount of dedication and enthusiasm towards learning Jina’s neural search framework.